ibm-cloud-docs/speech-to-text/audio-formats.md

     -   Regional accents and differences in pronunciation can also reduce accuracy.

     If your audio has these characteristics, consider using acoustic model customization to improve the accuracy of speech recognition.
 For more information, see [The customization interface](/docs/speech-to-text?topic=speech-to-text-customization).

+## Transcribing speech from video files
+{: #videoFiles}

+You cannot transcribe speech from a multimedia file that contains both audio and video.
+The service accepts only audio data for speech recognition.

+To transcribe the speech from a multimedia file that contains audio and video, you must separate the audio data from the video data.
+You can use the FFmpeg utility to separate the audio from the video source.
+For more information, see [ffmpeg.org](https://www.ffmpeg.org){: external}.